Dad of 4-Year-Old Slain in Dallas Apologizes for Leaving Kids

 In the recording, Gernon pleaded for mercy in the court of public opinion.

-“I would hope that we can all cooperate and band together to make sure Cash can get the justice he deserves.”
+“I would hope that we can all cooperate and band together to make sure Cash gets the justice he deserves.”